Nuvolect/SecureSuite-Android/CONTRIBUTING.md

 # Contributing to SecureSuite

-Thank you for deciding to help this project!
-If you have contributed to other open source projects before please note that some conventions here might be a bit different than what you are used to.
+Thank you, we appreciate your help.
+Please note the conventions used in this app, they might be a bit different than what you are used to.
-Reading this document will save you, other contributors and the developers time.
+Reading this document will save you and other contributors time.

 ## Development Ideology